mhaidarh/data/directory.md

 SonicAgile | Agile Project Management Tool

-TrustCloud | Claim your Trustworthy Data & Use it Anywhere Prevue | Concept sharing app for designers and agencies
+TrustCloud | Claim your Trustworthy Data & Use it Anywhere Prevue | Easy design presentation for agencies | Concept sharing for designers

 Vivaldi | New browser for our friends
   Vivaldi.net | Your new home on the web